 5. Observe your dog.
 For minor injuries, your dog should be otherwise acting normal – eating and drinking okay, no vomiting or diarrhea, normal urine and bowel movements.
 If your dog is vomiting, having diarrhea, acting lethargic, or if your dog won’t eat or appears to be having difficulty breathing – please see your veterinarian.

 6. Keep your dog from bothering the wound or bandage.
 One way to do this is to cover it.
-Or, if your dog is bothering the bandage, you can prevent him from getting to it by using and e-collar.
+Or, if your dog is bothering the bandage, you can prevent him from getting to it by using an e-collar.
 (An e-collar is a cone-shaped object that goes around the neck of a pet to prevent him from licking or chewing.)
 For more information, go to: “E-collars in Dogs”.
 You can also cover some wounds on the chest or abdomen with a t-shirt.
-Small dogs can often be dressed with toddler t-shirts.
+Small dogs can often be dressed in toddler t-shirts.
 Simply place your dog’s head through the head opening and the front legs through the armholes of the shirt.
 This can work well to cover wounds on the sides of the body that a bandage cannot easily cover.

 7. If you see drainage coming through the bandage – change it.
 Examine the wound.
 If no drainage is coming through – the bandage should be examined and changed in 8 hours.
 If the wound looks clean, dry and closed, you may be able to leave the bandage off.
 Make sure your dog can’t lick at the wound.